German

 These guns were intended for the "H" class battleships which were laid down in 1939 but never completed.
 This weapon was a good design, but it could be said that it had an excessively high muzzle velocity, hence giving it minimal deck penetration even at long ranges.

-There were three versions of this weapon; the original prototype for proof and experimental testing; the naval version for the "H" battleships; and the coast artillery version, also known as Adolph.
+Accounts differ as to the actual number of guns completed, but there appears to have been twelve.
+There were three versions of this weapon; the original prototype for proof and experimental testing; three guns built to the naval pattern and intended for the "H" battleships; and eight finished to a modified design for coastal artillery use and also known as Adolph.
 The coast artillery version had a similar construction to the naval version but with a larger chamber.
-At least some and perhaps all of the naval guns were converted over to the coastal artillery version.
-An interesting feature of the coast artillery version was that, although employed in single BSG mountings, the guns were still completed in both left and right versions, thus showing their naval heritage.
+The naval guns were completed as one left hand and two right hand.
+Only one of these had power ramming.

-As this gun had a rather thick barrel for its size, during the redesigns of the "H" class battleships during 1941 and 1942 (H-41 and H-42) it was proposed to bore them out and convert them into 42 cm/48 (16.54") weapons.
-One of the reasons behind this conversion was to give these ships a larger caliber weapon than those planned for any known Allied battleship.
+As these guns had a rather thick barrel for their size, during the redesigns of the "H" class battleships in 1941 and 1942 (H-41 and H-42) it was proposed to bore them out and convert them into 42 cm/48 (16.54") weapons.
+One of the reasons behind this conversion was that this change would give these ships a larger caliber weapon than those planned for any known Allied battleship.
 None of the guns already built were ever converted and no new guns were started.
 The SK C/40 model year for this version is my estimate.

 The data that follows is specifically for the 40.6 cm (16") Naval version except where noted.
 Actual bore diameter of all versions was 40.64 cm (16.0").